pleiszenburg/zugbruecke/README.rst

-It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. pycrosscall is designed as a **drop-in replacement for ctypes' windll interface**. pycrosscall is **based on Wine**.
+It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. pycrosscall is designed as a **drop-in replacement for ctypes' windll interface**. pycrosscall is **built on top of Wine**.
 A stand-alone Windows Python interpreter launched in the background is used to execute the called DLL routines.
 Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in XML-RPC capability.